rakeshnexturn/NexTurn_DevOps/README.md

     27.What is aws resources ?
 ## _Maven_
     1.What is Maven?
+    2.What is manven cycle and maven phases?
+    3.Explain  maven deploy,install?
-    2.What is  package management tool ?
+    4.What is  package management tool ?

 ## _Jenkins_
     1.What do you mean by Jenkins?